 It is prolific!
 The Internet changed the way we live, the way we view things, and the way we do things.
 I, like many others, lived in a world without the Internet for many, many years.
 I grew up without the internet.
 If you had to research a homework assignment you went to the public library.
 If you wanted to purchase a product you went to a store that sells the product.
 Then came the Internet.
 The Internet made almost everything we do, easier to do.
 And it made plagiarism and copyright infringement easier to do too.
 You just copy, paste, post and voila, it’s that simple.

 Our company survived the dot-com boom, and this year we are celebrating our 20th work anniversary.
 As the company grew, so did the struggle to defend our name and our brand from the barrage of copyright infringement.
-We are a video production and RV information company, so copyright infringement on the Internet would eventually affect every aspect of our business, (articles, checklists, videos and photographs.)
+We are a video production and RV information company, so copyright infringement on the Internet would eventually affect every aspect of our business, (articles, checklists, videos, photographs and our name.)
 We worked too hard to get where we are today to let copyright infringement take away what is rightfully ours.

 This is our story, and our struggle against copyright infringement on the Internet

-We started RV Education 101 in 1999.
+We started RV Education 101® in 1999.
 As an emerging dot-com business owner, the initial business model was to produce RV training videos, market them to RV dealerships across the country, who in turn would gift them to customers who purchased RVs.
-The training videos we produced at the time were similar to a dealership customer walk-through orientation, but in video format, and more thorough.
+The training videos we produced at the time were similar to a dealership customer walk-through (we call it RV Orientation®), but in video format, and more thorough.

 When we started the company, the Internet was in its infancy.
 I can remember hearing about the Internet in the early nineties, but it wasn’t until several years later that its popularity took hold.
 I had a catchy name (RV Education 101), somewhat of a business plan, and enough cash in my pocket to pay for a two or three-page website.
 Suddenly, I was in business and I realized there was a lot I didn’t know, but what I did know was RVs and teaching people how to use and maintain RVs.